-Tesla, Inc. is an electric automobile company based in the USA, named after Nikola Tesla the most famous inventor of all time as an Honour, Founded by Marc Tarpenning, Martin Eberhard, Ian Wright, JB Straubel in 2003.
+Tesla, Inc. is an electric automobile company based in the USA, named after Nikola Tesla, the most famous inventor of all time.
+As an Honour, Founded by Marc Tarpenning, Martin Eberhard, Ian Wright, and JB Straubel in 2003.
 Let us see the overview of Tesla before starting with the SWOT Analysis of Tesla

 |Headquarters||Palo Alto, California, USA|

 |Founders||Marc Tarpenning, Martin Eberhard, Ian Wright, JB Strauben|